VinceZK/Portal/docs/README.md

 ## Draw UI
 A CRUD App, from architecture point of view, usually has 3 layers: DB, server-side logic, and UI-side logic.
 The whole business logic is spread among them.
 It is hardly to eliminate anyone of them.
 The server-side logic is used to glue DB and UI.
-Without this middle layer, UI may have to load the whole data from the DB.
+Without this middle layer, the UI layer may have to load the whole data from the DB.
-Just like you open an Office document on your desktop.
-But bear in mind, **a CRUD App is used by multiple users for concurrency accessing**.
+However, bear in mind, **a CRUD App is used by multiple users for concurrency accessing**.
-That is the fundamental difference comparing with personal Apps.
+That is one of the fundamental differences comparing with, for example, using the Office App to access an WORD document.

 So next, I will draw the UI.

-Depends on how you are familiar with the UI technologies, you can either draw the UI with a pencil and paper, or leverage some UI mockup tools, or directly using the formal UI development tools.
+Depends on how you are familiar with the UI technologies, you can either draw the UI with a pencil and paper, or leverage some UI mock-up tools, or directly using the formal UI development tools.
-Since I already have the UI in mind during modeling, and I can freely draw it using HTML and CSS, then I can save some time to convert UI mockups to the real UIs.
+Since I already have the UI in mind during modeling, and I can freely draw it using HTML and CSS, then I can save some time to convert UI mock-ups to the real UIs.
 My UI has 2 pages: Search&List page and Detail page.

 ![Search&List Page](SearchListPage.png)